DOT: Department of Transportation Services

 DOT Alcohol Cut Off Levels

-For DOT-regulated employers alcohol testing is conducted using measurement devices as outlined under the U.S. National Highway Traffic Safety Act (NHTSA).
+For DOT-regulated employers, alcohol testing is conducted using procedures outlined in 49 CFR Part 40.
+Alcohol screening tests may be performed using saliva alcohol screening devices or evidential breath testing devices (EBTs), both of which must be approved by the U.S. National Highway Traffic Safety Administration (NHTSA).
 Alcohol screen tests can be conducted using evidential breath measurement devices or Screening Devices to Measure Alcohol in Bodily Fluids (saliva).

 A driver who is found to have an alcohol concentration confirmed at a level of 0.02 or greater but less than 0.04 shall not perform DOT safety-sensitive functions, including driving a commercial motor vehicle, nor shall an employer permit the driver to perform or continue to perform safety-sensitive functions, until the start of the driver's next regularly scheduled duty period, but not less than 24 hours following administration of the test.